dlion/domenicoluciani/_posts/2018-10-02-keybase-crypto-made-simple.md

 ## Is this public key yours?

 One of the problem with PGP is that you aren't secure of the public key you want to use.
 If you want to send a message to me you need my public key, right?
-Ok so an attacker send to you his public key, how can you say THAT public key is mine or not without ask to me? (and if the attacker pretend to be me through a fake account on a social network like Twitter?
+Ok so an attacker send to you his public key, how can you say THAT public key is mine or not without ask me? (and if the attacker pretend to be me through a fake account on a social network like Twitter?
 How can you be sure that account is really "me"?)
 Keybase solve this problem in a nice way

 ![my_account](/assets/images/posts/keybaseAccount.png)